 Getting quality matcha powder does matter.
 With most tea you steep the leaves in water, throw out the leaves and drink the water.
 With matcha the leaves are ground to such a fine powder that it’s incorporated into the drink and consumed.
 Matcha is a bit of a superfood and is loaded with antioxidents, I know all green tea has antioxident properties but I was reading recently that the level of active ingredients in matcha is more than 100x the amount.

-I’ve also found from experience that if your powder is at all lumpy which can happen in humid environment of a Queensland summer or you’re not getting it to dissolve properly try sifting it into the cup.
+I’ve also found from experience that if your powder is at all lumpy which can happen in the humid environment of a Queensland summer or you’re not getting it to dissolve properly try sifting it into the cup.

 A matcha latte isn’t a traditional Japanese drink so there’s no right milk to use, just go with your own preference.
 I love organic soy milk mostly because it tastes good to me but coconut milk is good too.
 If you prefer dairy then there is no reason not to try it here.

 It’s not something to get too obsessive about but too hot water can scald the leaves and if you asked a Japanese tea master they would tell you it should be around 80 degrees.
 Too hot will make the matcha stronger and potentially a little bitter, the cooler the water added the more mild the flavour but at the same time the trade off for using it too cool is that it may not dissolve the powder as effectively.

 When you’re adding some milk to make a matcha latte you want the flavour of the tea to be well developed so I find just off boiled is about right.

 This is going to be a debatable point for some but while I do love a traditional cup of matcha which is made simply from the powdered leaves and hot water I also like my soy matcha latte with a bit of sweetener in it.
 Adjust it to your taste and consider using a natural sweetener like honey or agave nectar rather than sugar.
 I don’t use an artificial sweetener but that’s just a personal preference.